Paul Sears

 Paul Bigelow Sears (December 17, 1891 – April 30, 1990) was an American ecologist and writer.

+Life and career

 He was born in Bucyrus, Ohio.
-Sears attended Ohio Wesleyan University (B.Sc. in Zoology, 1913; B.A. in Economics, 1914), the University of Nebraska at Lincoln (A.M. in Botany, 1915), and the University of Chicago (Ph.D. in Botany, 1922).
+Sears attended Ohio Wesleyan University (B.Sc. in Zoology, 1913; B.A. in Economics, 1914), the University of Nebraska–Lincoln (A.M. in Botany, 1915), and the University of Chicago (Ph.D. in Botany, 1922).

 Sears married Marjorie Lea McCutcheon and the couple had three children: Paul M. Sears, Center for Atmospheric Research, Colorado; Dr. Catherine S. Frazer, Lakewood, Colorado, former Wellesley College faculty; Sallie H. Sears, Assistant Professor of English, Stony Brook.